 Every two minutes someone in the UK is diagnosed with cancer.
 About half of people born after 1960 will develop some form of cancer during their lifetime.
 But how do you cope if it happens to you?

 The C-word fills most people with dread.
 In one survey, most people said that getting cancer was their number one fear.
 So it’s understandable that receiving a diagnosis of cancer can be very daunting.

 “When people hear they have cancer, they think the worst really,” says Jane Fide, head of Maggie’s cancer support centre in Cheltenham.
-Fide has supported many people in the centre after their diagnosis.
+Fide has supported lots of people in the centre after their diagnosis.
 “It’s shock, horror.
 Cancer has such scary connotations.
 But most people want to say ‘OK, I’ve got cancer’ and get out of the hospital so that they can take in what’s happening.”

 When you’re home, it’s time to digest the information you’ve received.
 “Once the initial shock has subsided, there is sometimes a flood of emotions that can be hard to deal with.
 But that’s normal.
 It takes a while for you to absorb the information and come to terms with the situation,” explains Fide.

 A cancer diagnosis affects everyone differently, so there are no set rules about how you’re likely to feel, or how you should deal with your emotions.

 “Some people get very angry, some are very tearful, most are extremely anxious and worried,” says Fide.

 If you think you may be depressed, it’s important to speak to your doctor.
 Symptoms of depression include lasting feelings of sadness, losing interest in the things you used to enjoy, feeling constantly tired, having difficulty getting to sleep, loss of appetite and feeling that life is not worth living.

 Read more about the symptoms of depression when you have cancer (Macmillan Cancer Care).